-Location Use Reason for SWPPP North Gate Road Landscaping & Large equipment/machinery storage, (no address) Maintenance Laydown fueling activities Yard 100 McNair Road Marina Fuel activities, boat repair (Building 207) 57 Patch Road Veolia Maintenance Large machinery and equipment storage (Building 57) Shop and maintenance.
+Location Use Reason for SWPPP North Gate Road Landscaping & Large equipment/machinery storage, (no address) Maintenance Laydown fueling activities Yard 100 McNair Road Marina Fuel activities, minor boat maintenance (Building 207) 57 Patch Road Veolia Maintenance Large machinery and equipment storage (Building 57) Shop and maintenance.

-High priority locations for SWPPPs may change as property transfers to and from Commonwealth of Virginia ownership.
+High priority locations for SWPPPs may change as property transfers to and from Commonwealth of Virginia ownership to other governmental entities or private leaseholders.

 SWPPPs were developed for the Landscaping & Maintenance Laydown Yard and Marina during this permit year.
 The SWPPP for the Veolia Maintenance Shop was revised to maintain accurate representation of site uses and activities.
-Veolia conducts their own training of staff to comply with regulations.